meekostuff/HTMLDecor/README.md

 Unadorned web-pages could be sent to the browser which could then add the decor from a common file.
 **HTMLDecor.js** is designed for this purpose.

-As a bonus, when your site uses HTMLDecor it gets `history.pushState()` support for free.
+As a bonus, when your site uses HTMLDecor it gets "pushState assisted navigation" by default.
 When someone viewing your page clicks on a link to another page that uses the same decor then HTMLDecor updates the real content and `history.pushState()` is used to update the browser URL.